vladen/aerobus/spec/readme.md

 <a name="aerobuschannel-unsubscribesubscriber"></a>
 ## #unsubscribe(@subscriber)
-does not throw if @subscriber is not subscribed.
+does not throw if @subscriber has not been subscribed.

 ```js
 var bus = aerobus(),